No. 4 NC State routs Elon in last tuneup before ACC opener

 Brie Perpignan had 11 points for Elon (2-1).
 It has faced an in-state opponent on the road in each of its games.

 Cunane had 11 points by early in the second quarter, helping combat the impact of N.C.
 State’s eight first-quarter turnovers.
-N.C.
-State shot 55.6% in the first half, with Elon at 31.3%
+She had a double-double by midway through the second quarter.
+She averaged a double-double during the 2019-20 regular season.

+“It felt good to finally get that done,” Cunane said.
+“It has been great these past games where I haven’t had to be the major (producer) for the team.
+I haven’t had to get a double-double yet and we’ve still been winning games.”

+Four different players have led the Wolfpack in scoring across the first five games.

-The Wolfpack played their second game in a row without senior point guard Kai Crutchfield.
+The Wolfpack played a second game in a row without senior point guard Kai Crutchfield.
 She injured a foot in last week’s upset at then-No. 1 South Carolina.

 BIG PICTURE

 Elon: Early success on offense faded for the Phoenix.
-They shot 27.9% from the field.
+It shot 27.9% from the field, including 6 of 27 on 3-pointers.

 N.C.
-State: The Wolfpack haves won 40 consecutive nonconference home games.
+State: The Wolfpack has won 40 consecutive non-conference home games.
 This is the third year in a row that N.C.
 State has completed non-league play without a loss.

 POLL IMPLICATIONS